 "I wanted to take a minute to thank you for sharing your knowledge and expertise with us through your complimentary Plain English, Planned Giving Course.
 I’ve tried to participate in real time but the video recordings have been wonderful to revisit.
 I personally am so grateful for this learning opportunity and your generous spirit."

 "I really enjoyed today's session.
 It is so refreshing to see someone be so precise with their words.
 I loved your descriptions of the use of policies vs. procedures vs. guidelines.
 In all of the training for "compliance" I've been in through the years, I've never heard a presenter (lawyers, etc) explain this with such ease and clarity.
 You are so refreshing!!!
 I felt the same when you explained about deferred gifts not actually being deferred.
 It is very rare these days to see someone focus on their words actually meaning what they say.
 It is not only needed generally, but especially when you are trying to relay a topic to newcomers.
 Thank you for everything you are doing and HOW you are doing it.
 I should say also that I enjoy your sense of style :))) You are so fabulously put together!
 You are one of the best teachers I've ever had and a role model in many ways!
 THANK YOU!!!"

-If you are a CSPG graduate or a Plain English Planned Giving graduate, you may want to join the twice a month Zoom membership group to discuss cases, issues, and any concepts you have learned in either course with me and other colleagues in the group.
+If you are a CSPG graduate or a Plain English Planned Giving graduate or a financial adviser, you may want to join the twice a month Zoom membership group to discuss cases, issues, and any concepts you have learned in either course with me and other colleagues in the group.
 It’s a dynamic, open forum discussion group.
 We meet for one hour on the first and third Thursdays of each month with video replays.
 Monthly or yearly subscriptions available.
 Email [email protected] for information.